GraphBench: Next-generation graph learning benchmarking: Experimental setup

-We apply the GINE processor layer in a similar way to the GT baseline design outlined previously, by replacing $\phi$ with a GINE layer with $\mathsf{N}$ determined by a dropout layer.
+We apply the GINE processor layer in a similar way to the graph transformer baseline design outlined previously by replacing $\phi$ with a GINE layer where $\mathsf{N}$ is given by a dropout layer.
 First, the node embeddings, optionally with added PEs, are passed to the GINE layer, where layer normalization is applied.
-The output of the GINE message-passing layer is then forwarded to a two-layer MLP.
+Then, the output of the GINE message-passing layer is forwarded to a two-layer MLP.
 We use the same residual connection as seen in the GIN implementation from \citet{Spe+2025}.
-We then stack multiple layers together to provide the processor part of our baseline architecture.
+We then stack multiple layers to form the processor component of our baseline architecture.
 Unless otherwise specified, we use mean pooling for graph-level tasks at the end of the processor step.

 \paragraph{GNN+ Baseline methods} In addition to the graph transformer and GINE baseline methods, we use current state-of-the-art GNN methods originally proposed by \citet{} as an extension to existing GNN baselines.
 Following the approach from their paper, we include the GIN+, GatedGCN+, and GCN+ baselines throughout our experiments.
 Specifically, layer updates are given by the following, with node representations $h_v^{(l)}$ updated. \\ GIN+: \\ GatedGCN+: \\ GCN+